gophergala2016/linq/README.md

 		migrate down
 	```

+##Features

+* DSL to modify a database without writting SQL in a more expresive way <3
+* Generates a schema file with all the instructions to regenerate the DB
+* Creates two files per migration (one to execute the migration, and another to undo it)
+* Accepts config data for both production and development environments
+* Independent from your project, can be used with other languages projects as long as you have Go installed

 ##API

 The beauty of migrin is that you don't need to write SQL to define what your migration should do, you use a simple API to modify your database